Microsoft Negotiations

 Sample Negotiation Scripts and Tactics

-To implement these strategies, it helps to see how procurement professionals frame their requests and counter Microsoftโ€™s offers.
+To implement these strategies, it is helpful to observe how procurement professionals frame their requests and counter Microsoftโ€™s offers.

 Below are a few anonymized sample negotiation scripts and techniques illustrating the tone and approach of effective negotiations.